AteebNoOne/DAA/README.md

 # DAA
 Design and analysis of algorithms
-Assignment/Semester project performed in Java GUI.
+Assignment/Semester project performed in Java Netbeans GUI.